SwiftGen/SwiftGen/README.md

 * The source of the command-line scripts are located in `src/`
 * The command-line scripts basically parse command-line arguments, then use the `SwiftGenXXXEnumBuilder` classes to generate the appropriate code, so their code is pretty simple as they are just wrappers around other builder classes
-* The core elements of the project, which is the various `SwiftGenXXXEnumBuilder` classes and the `SwiftIdentifier` shared code used by these classes, are actually stored in `SwiftGen.playground/Sources`, so the playground can use those `SwiftGenXXXEnumBuilder` classes directly.
+* The core elements of the project, which are the various `SwiftGenXXXEnumBuilder` classes + some other shared code used by these classes, are actually stored in `SwiftGen.playground/Sources`.
+That way, the playground can use those `SwiftGenXXXEnumBuilder` classes directly and you can play around with those `Builder` classes here.

 The `Rakefile` tasks are automatically constructed by filesystem parsing.
 For example, when running `rake`: